-I make a conscious decision to remain a PPA member for several reasons.
-PPA offers it’s members a host of incredible benefits including equipment and liability insurance, continuing education (both for skills and business education), professional certifications, marketing/promotional tools & support, vendor partnership discounts on some of the top brand-name products in our industry, amazing networking opportunities and chances to work with and learn from some of the top photographers in the country.
-They also offer legal support to small and large studios in times of need, for all sorts of issues.
+First: Do you want a professional?
+Is it important to you that your photographer is a professional?
+There majority of senior photographers are not part of PPA and are not certified and they are fabulous at what they do!
+For me, PPA membership is essential.
+PPA offers it’s members a host of incredible benefits including equipment and liability insurance, continuing education (both for skills and business education), professional certifications, marketing/promotional tools & support, amazing networking opportunities and chances to work with and learn from some of the top professional photographers in the country.
 They provide ongoing research, education and communication to help us all stay current on our amazing and ever-changing industry.
-Annual membership does not come cheap, but to me, it’s valuable and important, so I incorporate it into my annual budget.
+Annual membership does not come cheap, but to me, it’s valuable, so I incorporate it into my annual budget.
 My business is important to me and I value my clients and my relationship with them.
-I want to be able to continually grow, both personally and professionally, particularly in skill, so that I can be the best photographer and business-owner that I can be.
+I want to be able to continually grow, both personally and professionally, so I can be the best photographer and business-owner that I can be.
 PPA helps me do that.
 My membership with PPA is also acknowledged by my clients and for these reasons, I feel that it sets me apart from my competition.

-Not sure what to look for or what to ask?
+Not sure exactly what to look for or what to ask?
 I’ve got you covered!
-HERE’s a great “Top 10” list from some of PPA’s professionals, to help guide you and get you started.
+HERE’s a great “Top 10” list from some of PPA’s professionals, to help get you started.

 In the market for a senior picture session any time soon?
 Feel free to give me a call for a consultation.
-There’s only one way to find out if my studio is right for you…Calls are free and I love to chat!
+There’s only one way to find out if my studio is right for you…I’m always open for a consultation/studio tour.
+Plus, I love to chat and my fridge is always stocked!
 734.391.8662.